Side-effects of muscle-invasive bladder cancer surgery

 Bowel side-effects: There is a small risk that your bowel will become inactive and take a while to return to normal.
 This is known as paralytic ileus.
 It can happen after any surgery that involves handling of the bowel.
 There is also a very small risk of a bowel leak.
 This is because your bowel has been divided to take a part out and the two ends have been joined together.

 Sexual problems: Surgery to remove your bladder can cause damage to the muscles and nerves in your pelvic floor.
 This means that you may experience physical problems when having sex.
 There are also emotional issues relating to a change in body image and loss of libido (sex drive).

 Shortening of the vagina

-Many will have difficulty getting or keeping an erection after cystectomy.
+Many men will have difficulty getting or keeping an erection after a cystectomy (operation to remove the bladder).
 This is called erectile dysfunction or impotence.
 There are medications and other treatments that can help with erectile dysfunction.
 For example, tablets, injections, vacuum pumps or implants to help you get an erection.
+Read more about erectile dysfunction and treatments to help

 Sex after urostomy